Ben Roethlisberger Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Matchup vs. Baltimore

-- Roethlisberger averages 282.1 passing yards per game in eight matchups against the Ravens, 28.6 more yards than his over/under in Sunday's game.
+- Roethlisberger averaged 282.1 passing yards per game in eight matchups against the Ravens, 28.6 yards higher than his over/under for Sunday.

-- Roethlisberger threw a touchdown pass in all of those matchups against the Ravens, with multiple TD passes in four games.
+- Roethlisberger threw a touchdown pass in all of those contests against the Ravens, with multiple TD passes in four games.

 - Note: Roethlisberger's stats vs. Ravens date back to 2016.